opencadc/canfar-portal/nodes/euclid_en.md

 * **EUCLID** launch is planned for 2020.
-CANFAR is currently working with EUCLID sciencists and with the EUCLID project to define Canadian roles and reponsiblities related to data management.
+CANFAR is currently working with EUCLID scientists and with the EUCLID project to define Canadian roles and reponsiblities related to data management.

 ### Data & software needs and future plans